-How to Manage Databases in ServBay Using TablePlus
+How to Manage ServBay Databases with TablePlus

 What is TablePlus?

-- Relational Databases: MySQL, MariaDB, PostgreSQL, SQLite, SQL Server
+- Relational databases: MySQL, MariaDB, PostgreSQL, SQLite, SQL Server

-- NoSQL Databases: Redis, MongoDB
+- NoSQL databases: Redis, MongoDB

-- Others: Cassandra, Oracle, and more
+- Others: Cassandra, Oracle, etc.

-- Intuitive Interface: Clean and easy-to-navigate user interface.
+- Intuitive Interface: Clean and easy-to-navigate UI.

-- Secure Connections: Supports SSL/TLS encrypted connections.
+- Secure Connections: SSL/TLS encrypted connections supported.

 Connecting ServBay Databases to TablePlus